 A Progress Review Committee will act upon the student's appeal within five (5) school days of the filing of the appeal.
 Students with a pending appeal will be able to continue attending class(es) until the appeal decision has been rendered.
-If the appeal is successful, the student will be placed on SAP Probation (Probation II) and will be required to agree to and sign an academic plan that states what the student will do to regain Satisfactory Academic Progress by the next evaluation point.
-A student may appeal dismissal only once.
+If the appeal is successful, the student will be placed on Academic and Financial Aid Probation (SAP Probation) and will be required to agree to and sign an academic plan that states the particular benchmarks that must be achieved to regain Satisfactory Academic Progress by the next evaluation point.

 A student that fails to make overall Satisfactory Academic Progress at the next evaluation period will be dismissed unless the student is meeting the requirements set forth by the academic plan.
 A student that meets the academic plan will be allowed to continue for a maximum of one academic quarter.
+A student will continue to be eligible for financial aid assistance while on SAP Probation.
 If a student continues to fail to meet SAP, the student will be dismissed.
-If at any point it can be determined that it is mathematically impossible for a student to meet the minimum requirements, the student will be dismissed from the school.
+If at any point, it can be determined that it is mathematically impossible for a student to meet the minimum requirements, the student will be dismissed from the school.